The Guianas

-The three Guianas proper have a combined population of 1,718,651; Guyana: 804,567, Suriname: 612,985, and French Guiana: 301,099.
+The three Guianas have a combined population of 1,718,651; Guyana: 804,567, Suriname: 612,985, and French Guiana: 301,099.
 Most of the population is along the coast.
 Due to the jungles to the south, the Guianas are one of the most sparsely populated regions on Earth.

 Prior to c.
 1815 there was a string of mostly Dutch settlements along the coast which changed hands several times.
-They were mostly several miles upriver to avoid the coastal marshes which were only drained later.
+They were mostly several kilometres upriver to avoid the coastal marshes which were only drained later.